lzwjava/blog-source/_posts/2023-07-28-teach-things.md

 After writing down this essay, I know I have done very poorly in these two years.
 I don't care much about my kid.
 I don't let her learn as much when she stays with me.
 I don't play with her always just like her best friend.

+Actually, I learn a lot while observing her.
+I should be more observable and share more about her behaviors.
+And I found that actually our adults are wrong often.
+Like they are moving, walking a lot.
+But why our adults don't like walk or move any more?
+We just want to play mobile phones.
+Why we don't like to work often?